marknotton/craft-plugin-cutter/README.md

-# craft-plugin-cutter
+# Snip *for Craft CMS*
-Similar to Truncate, only with more features like word/character counts and smart fallbacks.
+Similar to Truncate, only with more features like a snippet filter with smart fallbacks.